yt-project/yt/doc/source/reference/configuration.rst

 ------------

-Plugin files are a means of creating custom fields, quantities, data objects, colormaps, and other code classes and objects to be used in futureyt sessions without modifying the source code directly.
+Plugin files are a means of creating custom fields, quantities, data objects, colormaps, and other code executable functions or classes to be used in future yt sessions without modifying the source code directly.

 To enable a plugin file, call the function :func:`~yt.funcs.enable_plugins` at the top of your script.